squaredproject/Entwined/chromatik/README.md

 - Run `uninstall.sh` to ensure that the built Entwined package JAR is removed from the Chromatik content folder
 - Use the `Entwined.launch` Run Configuration for Eclipse to launch

-# Using the video player pattern

-There is now a somewhat special pattern called Video Player.

-If you put videos in the Chromatik/Videos directory, you can play them on sculptures using this plugin.

-You choose the file with a knob which is the numerical index of the file in the directory (lexographically). `a.mp4` would be 1, `b.mp4` would be 2.

-This plugin has only been tested with MP4 files.

-The video will be projected as a cylendar.
-This means it might stretch or otherwise be a bit weird.
-TODO for the future is add some knobs that would allow correction for different zoom factors.

-The install script now copies the contents of the checked in `chromatik` to the installation's `~/Chromatik`.
-Please be judicious in checking in video files.

 # Using Chromatik